-Learning about children’s mental health issues can increase your knowledge of how to help.
-Certain skills can teach you to interact more effectively with your child.
-Seeing a therapist can teach you these skills.
-A therapist or counselor may also benefit children or teens.
+Roughly 1 in 5 children deals with a mental disorder.
+Understanding a child’s mental health issues can help you know how to help.
+Some skills can allow you to interact more effectively with your child.
+Having sessions with a therapist can help you learn these necessary skills.
+A therapist or counselor can also benefit your child or teen.
 Therapy can be a safe space for kids to process thoughts and emotions.

-Therapists are trained to help with all kinds of problems.
-For example, they help kids and teens going through tough times like:
+Therapists are trained to help with all sorts of problems and situations such as:

 They can also help kids and teens with conditions like: